CaesarXInsanium/guile-lox/README.md

 Most of the planning and ideas will be done inside of a notebook so yeah.

+I have moved this folder to a new location.

 ## Progress

 Here I will track progress and ideas that I need to get my head in order

+### TODO

+- add proper errors for incorrect grammars

 ### Error Reporting